 “Son of a whale,” you mumble and crouch down.
 They really want your blood…almost as much as that odd Vampire sitting carelessly in the night: so what are you going to do:

-You look back at Romania, who hasn’t moved.
+You look back at Vladimir, who hasn’t moved.
 You almost want to take up his offer, but you’d rather push your luck against the dogs and guns.

 “Are you going to go with me?
 Or do I have to make you?” he asks with a hint of joy in his voice.